crate/cloud-howtos/docs/create-org.rst

 Create a new organization
 =========================

-A guide on how to create a new organization in the CrateDB Cloud Console.
+This is a guide on how to create a new organization in the CrateDB Cloud Console.
+If you `sign up via Azure`_, you will create an organization as part of the signup process via the Console wizard.
+Currently, clusters can only be deployed if you sign up in this way.
+Should you however access the Console otherwise, or have deleted your organization, this guide will inform you on how to create one from scratch.

 .. rubric:: Table of contents